 photo @ Visit Åland

-Åland Archipelago Tourism & Travel Guide
+Åland Archipelago in Finland Tourism & Travel Guide

 Off Finland’s south-west coast lies the Åland archipelago, an autonomous Swedish-speaking province of Finland with its own administration, flag and stamps, whose ancient Swedish culture can be traced back to pagan times. Åland is a demilitarized zone, so no armed forces may be stationed here and no fortifications may be built on the islands.